DICOMcloud/DICOMweb-js/README.md

 ***
 # Announcement

 **The dicom-webJS project is now moved from the [original repository](https://github.com/Zaid-Safadi/dicom-webJS) and is now maintained here in its own GitHub Orgnization.
-The project is now licensed/owned by the DICOMcloud project Contributors. .**
+The project is now licensed/owned by the DICOM-webjs project Contributors. .**
 ***

 # dicom-webJS